Yuyh21/ITCS3160_Project1/README.md

 #### Vendors Table

-This is the [vendors table dumb file](uncc_delivery_vendors.sql).
+This is the [vendors table dump file](uncc_delivery_vendors.sql).
 In the vendors table, it contains data regarding the restaurant vendors such as their name, address, schedule, link to website, and the options they provide for individuals with dietary restrictions.
 Attached below is an image of the populated vendors table:

 ![venodorsTable1](vendorsTable1.png)